-We completed the following activities during the six months ended March 31, 2022 (for additional information, see Notes 3, 4, 15 and 18 within "Notes to Condensed Consolidated Financial Statements") impacting our liquidity and capital resources:
+We completed the following activities during the nine months ended June 30, 2022 (for additional information, see Notes 3, 4, 15 and 18 within "Notes to Condensed Consolidated Financial Statements") impacting our liquidity and capital resources:

-- entered into a Joinder Agreement No. 1 (the "Joinder Agreement") in connection with the BellRing Spin-off, which provided for an incremental term loan (the "Incremental Term Loan") of \$840.0 million under our Credit Agreement (as defined below), which we borrowed in full on March 8, 2022; - contributed \$550.4 million to BellRing in exchange for certain limited liability company interests of BellRing and the right to receive \$840.0 million in aggregate principal amount of BellRing Notes in connection with the BellRing Spin-off.
-On March 10, 2022, we delivered the BellRing Notes to the Funding Incremental Term Loan Lenders (as defined in the Joinder Agreement) in full satisfaction of the principal amount of the Incremental Term Loan; - \$840.0 million principal value repaid, or approximately 65%, of our outstanding 5.75% senior notes using the \$840.0 million proceeds from the Incremental Term Loan, and \$24.1 million premium payment made on the partial extinguishment of our 5.75% senior notes; - \$500.0 million additional principal value issued of 5.50% senior notes; - 1.9 million shares of our common stock repurchased at an average share price of \$103.81 per share for a total cost of \$193.2 million, including broker's commissions; and - entered into a second amendment to our amended and restated credit agreement (the "Credit Agreement") to, among other provisions, facilitate the BellRing Spin-off and to, among other things, change the reference interest rate applicable to revolving loan borrowings in U.S. Dollars from London Interbank Offered Rate to a rate based on the secured overnight financing rate.
+- \$58.9 million principal value of our 4.50% senior notes repurchased at a discount of \$9.4 million; - \$15.0 million principal value of our 5.50% senior notes repurchased at a discount of \$1.2 million; - entered into a Joinder Agreement No. 1 (the "First Joinder Agreement") in connection with the BellRing Spin-off, which provided for an incremental term loan (the "First Incremental Term Loan") of \$840.0 million under our Credit Agreement (as defined below), which we borrowed in full on March 8, 2022; - contributed \$550.4 million to BellRing in exchange for certain limited liability company interests of BellRing and the right to receive \$840.0 million in aggregate principal amount of BellRing Notes in connection with the BellRing Spin-off.
+On March 10, 2022, we delivered the BellRing Notes to the First Funding Incremental Term Loan Lenders (as defined in the First Joinder Agreement) in full satisfaction of the principal amount of the First Incremental Term Loan (the "Debt-for-Debt Exchange"); - \$840.0 million principal value repaid, or approximately 65%, of our outstanding 5.75% senior notes using the \$840.0 million proceeds from the First Incremental Term Loan, and \$24.1 million premium payment made on the partial extinguishment of our 5.75% senior notes: - \$500.0 million additional principal value issued of 5.50% senior notes; - 3.8 million shares of our common stock repurchased at an average share price of \$89.96 per share for a total cost of \$339.0 million, including broker's commissions; and

+• entered into a second amendment to our second amended and restated credit agreement (the "Credit Agreement") to, among other provisions, facilitate the BellRing Spin-off and to, among other things, change the reference interest rate applicable to revolving loan borrowings in U.S. Dollars from the London Interbank Offered Rate to a rate based on the secured overnight financing rate.